After the major scales, most people learn the natural minor scales right away, which makes sense as they are two of the most used scales in music.

 Keep in mind that the fretboard repeats itself after the 12th fret.
 This means that the C on the 13th fret of the 2nd string is the same as you have on the 1st fret of the same string.

-Your root note comes up 3 times in this pattern, and it allow you to cover 2 full octaves of the E minor scale, while most shapes cover only two.
+Your root note comes up 3 times in this pattern, and it allows you to cover 2 full octaves of the E minor scale, while most shapes cover only two.

 Start on the 6th string with your middle and pinky fingers.
 This way, your hand will be positioned more correctly to play the remaining notes inside this box.